Newburyport, Massachusetts, Man Running Across America a Second Time for Charity

-To show others that there are no such things as societal norms.
-To "inspire people to break the cycle" of "school, work, paying the bills."
-"It’s contagious and we need more of that," said Wilson.
+Ultimately, that's why Wilson felt as though he “had a calling" to run across America twice.
+It's to show others that there are no such things as societal norms, and to "inspire people to break the cycle" of "school, work, paying the bills."
+"It’s contagious, and we need more of that," said Wilson.

-After the run across America, Wilson is heading out west to live and train in Flagstaff AZ, a running mecca at 7,000 ft. elevation.
+After the run across America, Wilson is heading out west to live and train in Flagstaff, Arizona, a running mecca at 7,000 ft. elevation.

 "This will definitely be my last time doing it for a while," said Wilson.
 "Until I’m about 45 or so, then I plan on doing it again."

 LOOK: Here are the 25 best places to live in Massachusetts